jakobjassmann/ecodes-dk-lidar/README.md

 ## License

 The code in this repository is openly available via a simplified BSD license.
-See [LICENSE.txt](license.txt) for details.
+See [LICENSE](license.txt) for details.
 We highly encourage use and further development of the code provided.

 [\[to top\]](#content)